 If you are used to encountering wildlife species within thronged Protected Areas, that is not what you will experience within the National Parks in Zambia.
-This country has many beautiful places that are still unexplored hence making them to maintain their original appearances as they were years back.
+This country has many beautiful places that are still unexplored hence making them maintain their original appearances as they were years back.

 Kafue became a Protected Area in 1924 after the British Colonial Government moved the traditional owners of the area-Nkoyo people of Mwene Kabulwebulwe from their ancestral hunting grounds into Mumbwa District in the East and was awarded the National Park status in 1950 by the legendary Norman Carr (19th July 1912-1st April 1997), a British Conservationist working within Southern and Central Africa.